-2.5.1 Qualifications for Non-Resident Registered membership
+2.5.1 Qualifications for Non-resident registered membership

-Non-Resident Registered membership is available to applicants who:
+Non-resident registered membership is available to applicants who:

-- do not reside in New Brunswick;

-- have:

-- (a) graduated from an interior design program of study granting a CIDA-accredited degree or diploma, or have otherwise met the requirements of Routes 1, 6 or 7 in Appendix B, which when combined with interior design work experience meets the NCIDQ examination eligibility requirements (see Routes 1, 6 and 7 of Appendix B); or

-- (b) hold an equivalent membership in a member association of IDC and are members in good standing of that association; - have successfully completed the NCIDQ examination and have provided verification of certification to the Association;
+- do not reside in New Brunswick; - have: - (a) graduated from an interior design program of study granting a CIDA-accredited degree or diploma, or have otherwise met the requirements of Routes 1, 6 or 7 in Appendix B, which when combined with interior design work experience meets the NCIDQ examination eligibility requirements (see Routes 1, 6 and 7 of Appendix B); or - (b) hold an equivalent membership in a member association of IDC and are members in good standing of that association; - have successfully completed the NCIDQ examination and have provided verification of certification to the Association; - shall complete thirty (30) contact hours or 30 CEU credits of continuing education units in each three (3) year period preceding renewal of registration in accordance with the following and such guidelines as are established by the Board of Directors from time to time: - a minimum of fifteen (15) CEUs must be IDCEC approved CEUs; - a maximum of fifteen (15) CEUs can be non-IDCEC approved CEUs.; - a minimum of eight (8) CEUs must be Health, Safety and Welfare (HSW) CEUs, which can be either IDCEC or non-IDCEC approved; - record-keeping of the CEUs is to be provided by IDCEC or an organisation approved by the Board from time to time. - shall paid such fees as are established by the Board of Directors for Non-Resident Membership from time to time.

-2.5.2 Responsibilities and Privileges of Non-Resident Registered membership
+2.5.2 Responsibilities and Privileges of non-resident registered membership